 In America, video vixens are staples of Hip Hop music videos.
 Video vixens are the curvaceous ladies who sashay across television screens in skimpy attire and often serve no other purpose than to accessorize the male rapper.
+Just like those popular gold grillz I guess.
 A rap video without a video vixen is like a river without fish.
 The popularity of a video vixen is tied to her wet dream worth.
 One could argue that the formula for success when it comes to Hip Hop music videos includes a healthy dose of wet dream inducing video vixens.

 Current Nigerian Pop artists have applied the formula for success with unbridled enthusiasm.
 It is now expected within the industry that video vixens must strut their stuff in the videos of chart topping Nigerian Pop artists.
 Long gone are the days of demure Mrs. Idibia in the ‘African Queen’ video.
 Today, many Nigerian Pop artists have adopted the light skinned, gyrating props so common to American Hip Hop videos.
 Last year, Linda Ikeji even made a list of Nigeria’s Top 10 Video Vixens on her blog.It is rather worrisome that the video vixen concept has caught on so well in the Nigerian music industry.
 A quick look at the American music industry can help us predict the natural progression of this trend in Nigeria.
 In order to remain relevant, Nigerian Pop artists will outdo themselves to ‘push the envelope.’
 In other words, music videos will become ‘edgier’ and more shocking.
 Talent will slowly cede ground to ‘shock value’ and sleaze.